RS-DAT/RS-DAT/docs/demos/2022_12_01_demo_remote_sensing_session.md

 ## Source code

-The source code of this tool can be found at [RS-DAT/2022-12-01-demo-remote-sensing-session](https://github.com/RS-DAT/2022-12-01-demo-remote-sensing-session).
+The source code of the material can be found at [RS-DAT/2022-12-01-demo-remote-sensing-session](https://github.com/RS-DAT/2022-12-01-demo-remote-sensing-session).